MawKKe/rust-massa-tracker/README.md

     $ cargo build

-Which should produce an executable binary called `massaa-rs` in the build output directory.
+This should produce an executable binary called `massaa-rs` in the build output directory.
+You may run it directly, or using `cargo run`.

 # Usage

 **NOTE**: The program stores data in an SQLite database.
-The database location must be specified via `DATABASE_URL` environment variable:
+The database location must be specified via `DATABASE_URL` environment variable, for example:

     $ export DATABASE_URL=$HOME/massaa.db